Complex numbers

 Extended theory

-Every complex number can be written in the polar form , so
+Every complex number can be written in what we call polar form , like this

 \(z = a+bi = re^{i\theta}\)